L9Manuel9/cybersecurity-skills/skills-projects/Social Engineering & Phishing/README.md

 However, Since i'm a Person with a morality, i've never used such Knowledge and utilities to harm.

-The difference between me and my Workstation lay there. .cit ~Tony Boy
+the difference between me and my computer is my guilt. .cit ~Tony Boy

 # Social Engineering